AnamTowfiq/sbot-v2/README.md

-In input write your spam text and you are done!
+In input, write your spam text and you are done!